-First off, let me give credit for the inspiration for this project.
-I had seen this article posted a few weeks back while reading through my RSS feeds by Dane Kouttron.
+posted a few weeks back while reading through my RSS feeds by Dane Kouttron.
 Fantastic article and he even explains the principals behind this very simple circuit! http://transistor-man.com/lampfade.htmlHere is what you are going to need:

 1. (1) 100uF Electrolytic Capacitor

 3. (3) Super bright white LEDs

 4. (2) 68 Ohm 1/4W resistors (depending on your LEDs) Do the math for the resistance needed!

 6. (1) 12mm square momentary switch.
 Normally off.

 7. (1) Tap light of your picking!
 I've listed the one I used.

 8. A small piece (~4 inches) of wire.

 9. Solder, soldering gun pliers, wire cutters, third-hand and about 20 minutes.

 I strongly reccomend you check the prices at www.taydaelectronics.com